-- Screening will be completed prior to authorization to enter the office, including a temperature check.
+- Screening will be completed at check-in, including a temperature check.

 - Any patients or persons with fever, cough, or flu-like symptoms will be rescheduled and denied entry into the office.

 - Facial masks covering both the nose and mouth will be required for all patients and individuals before entry into the office.

 (Exceptions will be made for delivery personnel, infants, very young patients, or any individuals who are too young or immature to tolerate a facial mask.
 Please notify the office staff prior to your appointment if you are in this category.)
 Patients and visitors are expected to provide their own masks or facial covering.
 Any patient arriving without a facial mask will be given one to wear.
 Any accompanying guests must wait outside the office (exceptions will be made for young children and those requiring assistance).